 a bland, generic Converse box.
 (The normal Converse "Chuck Taylor" All Star box

 will not hold a pair of the All Star 2000 shoes.)

 On later packages, Converse appears to have recognized this.
 The bland, generic box got a "Chuck Taylor" logo pasted on the end with the size information.
-It's still not as cool of a package as the All Star box with the views of the black high-top Converse "Chuck Taylor" All Star sneaker from five of the six possible sides (front, top, both sides, and bottom).
+It's still not as cool of a package as the classic All-Star box with the views of the black high-top Converse "Chuck Taylor" All-Star sneaker from five of the six possible sides (front, top, both sides, and bottom).

 appearance of any one model.